BinomialLLC/basis_universal/README.md

 ### 3rd party code dependencies

-The transcoder (in the "transcoder directory) has no 3rd party code dependencies.
+The transcoder (in the "transcoder" directory) has no 3rd party code dependencies.

 The encoder uses [lodepng](https://lodev.org/lodepng/) for loading and saving PNG images, which is Copyright (c) 2005-2019 Lode Vandevenne.
 It uses the zlib license.